General Information on the Risk of Eating Fish-Seafood and Aquatic Life

 Aldrin and Dieldrin

-In 1970, the Unites States Department of Agriculture canceledall agricultural uses of dieldrin in the United States.
-It was still used tocontrol termites until 1987.
-Then, the EPA banned it in the U.S. for all uses.
-Aldrinand dieldrin are no longer produced in the United States.
+In 1970, the United States Department of Agriculture canceledall agricultural uses of United States for all uses.
+Aldrin and dieldrin are no longer produced in the United States.

 Dieldrin enters the environment through: